CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/the-job-executor.md

 The configuration follows the [ISO_8601 standard for repeating time intervals](http://en.wikipedia.org/wiki/ISO_8601#Repeating_intervals).
 In the example, `R5/PT5M` means that the maximum number of retries is 5 (`R5`) and the delay of retry is 5 minutes (`PT5M`).

-The Camunda engine allows you to configure this setting for the following specific elements:
+The Operaton engine allows you to configure this setting for the following specific elements:

 * [Activities (tasks, call activities, subprocesses)]({{< relref "#use-a-custom-job-retry-configuration-for-activities" >}})
 * [Events]({{< relref "#use-a-custom-job-retry-configuration-for-events" >}})
 * [Multi-Instance Activities ]({{< relref "#use-a-custom-job-retry-configuration-for-multi-instance-activities" >}})

 #### Use a Custom Job Retry Configuration for Activities

 As soon as the retry configuration is enabled, it can be applied to tasks, call activities, embedded subprocesses and transactions subprocesses.
-For instance, the job retry in a task can be configured in the Camunda engine in the BPMN 2.0 XML as follows:
+For instance, the job retry in a task can be configured in the Operaton engine in the BPMN 2.0 XML as follows:

 ```xml
 <definitions xmlns:camunda="http://camunda.org/schema/1.0/bpmn">